IBMDeveloperUK/Golang-Web-Scraping/Labs/lab-0.md

 or

 If you choose to use `brew`, follow this short [installation guide](https://quii.gitbook.io/learn-go-with-tests/go-fundamentals/install-go) up to the heading "Go Modules".
-You only need to complete the first.
+You only need to complete the first part.

 ### Windows